-- INSPECT and reseal as needed.
+- · INSPECT and reseal as needed.

 - HAVE YOUR DEALER CHECK the propane system for leaks.

-- CHECK that wheel lug nuts are tightened to the \required torque specification.
+- CHECK that wheel lug nuts are tightened to the required torque specification,

-- RE-TORQUE after 50-100 miles.
+- RE-TORQUE as needed.

 - SANITIZE the fresh water system.

 - TEST all safety alarms.

 First two hundred miles